TrinhThanh-25/Travel-App-Server/README.md

 ## Notes about API
 - All endpoints return JSON and use simple validation.
 The backend performs DB operations using SQLite and enforces FK constraints.
 - For frontend integration, ensure CORS is configured (`CORS_ORIGIN`) so your frontend origin can call these endpoints during development.
+- Voucher lifecycle: per-user codes generated on redemption or challenge completion (fields: `code,status,obtained_at,issued_at,expires_at,used_at`).
+Consume via `POST /api/rewards/use/:userRewardId`.
+- Trip favorites mirror location favorites and expose `is_favorite` in trip list/detail responses.
+- Shop addresses trimmed (city-level only) for cleaner international display.